kuntapong/employee/README.md

 password: "password1"
 to get an access token.

-And then pass the token to header "app-auth" on employees enpoints
+And then pass the token to header "app-auth" on employees endpoints

 ## Unit tests and Integreation test
 * Using Maven